 Michał Szachniewicz

-I am a PhD student at the University of Oxford, supervised by Ehud Hrushovski.
-Before, I was a Master’s student at the University of Warsaw, supervised by Joachim Jelisiejew and a Bachelor’s student at the University of Wrocław, under supervision of Krzysztof Krupiński.
+I am a Benjamin Pierce Fellow at Harvard University.
+During the academic year 2025–2026, I will be staying at the Institute for Advanced Study.
+I received my PhD from the University of Oxford, where I was supervised by Ehud Hrushovski.
+Previously, I was a Master’s student at the University of Warsaw, supervised by Joachim Jelisiejew, and a Bachelor’s student at the University of Wrocław, under the supervision of Krzysztof Krupiński.

 You can see my CV here.